Ipaye/rn-would-you-rather/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## Running the Program

+To run the program, change directory into the project folder.
+Then run either `npm install` or `yarn install` to get all project dependcies.
+When that is done, run either `yarn start` or `npm start` to get the program runnning

 ## Data

 There are two types of objects stored in our database: